OpenM-Project/BEAMinject_legacy/README.md

 - [Git](https://git-scm.com/downloads)
 - Latest [Python](https://www.python.org/downloads/) release

-:warning: **WARNING**: Make sure to install Python with tcl/tk support.
-Otherwise, you will have to use the CLI version of the tool.

 After installing tools, run these commands to download the tool and its dependencies:
 ```sh
 git clone --depth=1 https://github.com/OpenM-Project/BEAMinject.git